- A Fair and Solidarity-based EU Emissions Trading System for Buildings and Road Transport

 - June 2022

-- Buildings, ETS 2, Social Climate Fund, Toad transport
+- Buildings emissions, ETS 2, Investments, Social Climate Fund, Transport emissions

 The new emissions trading system for buildings and road transport – the so-called ETS2 – proposed by the European Commission in the Fit for 55 package is key for decarbonising these two sectors.
 But a uniform EU-wide carbon price has important distributional implications – both between EU member states and within them.
 Managing these implications in a way that ensures solidarity and fairness is of utmost importance to providing the ETS2 and its price signal with the necessary political robustness and enduring credibility.